Oscillating dynamical friction on galactic bars by trapped dark matter: Torque in the slow limit

 By averaging over the fast motions, we have approximated the Hamiltonian near a resonance with an integrable Hamiltonian $\bH$ (\ref{eq:Hamiltonian_Taylor_expand}).
 We now ask whether the system remains integrable when the neglected terms of the full Hamiltonian $\delta H = H - \bH$ are added back in.
 To consider the effect of $\delta H$, we Fourier expand it in the new angles

-The Kolmogorov–Arnold–Moser (KAM) theorem \citep{Arnold1963KAM} implies that these terms will only slightly perturb the motion and the system will stay integrable so long as they are small and sufficiently far from satisfying a resonance condition $\vm \cdot \vOmega'' = 0$ where $\vOmega'' = (\Omegafo,\Omegaft,\Omegalc)$.
+The Kolmogorov-Arnold-Moser (KAM) theorem \citep{Arnold1963KAM} implies that these terms will only slightly perturb the motion and the system will stay integrable so long as they are small and sufficiently far from satisfying a resonance condition $\vm \cdot \vOmega'' = 0$ where $\vOmega'' = (\Omegafo,\Omegaft,\Omegalc)$.
 However, if $\delta H$ contains a resonant term, it may render the system non-integrable.
 These \textit{secondary resonances} form new resonant islands (either inside or outside the original separatrix) and can in principle be modelled in much the same way as we have dealt with the original resonance of the unperturbed system $H_0$ \citep[e.g.][]{lichtenberg1992regular,Malhotra1998OrbitalResonances,Wisdom2004SpinOrbit}.
 However, when the separatrices of the secondary resonances come sufficiently close to the separatrix of the original resonances, orbits may behave stochastically, moving from one domain of resonance to another \citep[][]{chirikov1979universal}.
-A significant secondary resonance is expected when two resonances of the unperturbed Hamiltonian $H_0$ reside close to each other\footnote{Outside the original separatrix, the circulation frequency approximates the slow frequency and thus the resonance condition $\vm \cdot \vOmega'' = 0$ in the resonant system $\bH(\vJ'')$ approximates the original resonance condition $\vn \cdot \vOmega - \nphi \Omegap = 0$ in the unperturbed system $H_0(\vJ)$.}.
-The resonances in a bar-halo system indeed overlap at particular regions of phase space and some orbits there turn chaotic/irregular.
+A significant secondary resonance is expected when two resonances of the unperturbed Hamiltonian $H_0$ reside close to each other.
+The resonances in a bar-halo system indeed partially overlap, and some orbits there turn chaotic.

 To illustrate the overlapping of resonances, we show in Fig.~\ref{fig:f_res_J} the configuration of bar resonances with $\Nphi=2$ and $\Npsi=2,0,-2$ from top to bottom.
 A figure overlaying the three resonances is given in Appendix \ref{sec:app_overlap_of_resonances}.
 In a spherical system, the resonant condition only depends on $L$ and $\Jr$.
 However, the volume of the trapped zone depends in addition on the orbital inclination $\beta \equiv \cos^{-1}(\Lz/L)$.
 We thus show three plots from left to right with $\beta = 0$ (prograde), $\beta = \pi/2$ (perpendicular), and $\beta = \pi$ (retrograde).
 Following \cite{binney2017orbital}, we draw the furthest excursions of trapped orbits with dotted curves and mark the direction of libration with thin black lines.
-The colors show the phase-space density of the unperturbed distribution function (\ref{eq:app_Hernquist_DF}).
+The colours show the phase-space density of the unperturbed distribution function (\ref{eq:app_Hernquist_DF}).